 How is an epidural given? |

-You will be asked to sit at the edge of the bed or lie on your side with your knees bent and head flexed forward.
+You will be asked to sit at the edge of the bed while hugging a pillow in front of you and flexing your head forward.
 This will cause your back to curl.
 It will also open the space between the bones (vertebrae) in your back.
 This position will make it easier for the anaesthesiologist to insert the epidural in your back.
 This is a sterile procedure.
-Your lower back is cleaned with an antiseptic solution.
+Because of this, your support person may be asked to leave the room during the procedure.
+At this point, your lower back is cleaned with an antiseptic solution.
 The anaesthesiologist injects a small amount of freezing into the skin over the lower back.
 It will sting, but only for a second.
 You will feel pressure in your back while the anaesthesiologist carefully guides the needle into the epidural space (a space between the layers of “skin” around your spinal cord).
 Your nurse will ask you to stay very still and to let them know when you feel a contraction starting.
 When a plastic tube (catheter) is inserted through the epidural needle, you may feel a sudden tingling down one leg.
 If this happens, the catheter has brushed against a nerve.
 This feeling is similar to what you feel when you hit your funny bone.
 It does not last long and does not cause any harm.
 The needle is removed and the plastic catheter left in place and securely taped to your back.
 Medication used for pain relief is injected through the catheter.
 During the first injection, you may feel a cool sensation over the skin on your back. |

 Will the epidural harm my back? |